Great Oaks from Little Acorns Grow

 “I loved seeing the roots of the plant – an insight into the engine room”

-‘How Art Could Save Us from Extinction’ Report
+‘How Art Could Save Us from Extinction’ - White paper report

 ‘Great Oaks from Little Acorns Grow’ was commissioned by the Yorkshire Sculpture Park and University of Derby through the Oak Project, a national arts programme that used art, culture and creativity to help restore society’s connection with the environment.